Refer yourself to Winston’s Wish

 Our one-to-one and group bereavement support, and our grief counselling, can be accessed only via a referral.
 If you are aged 13-25 years old, you can refer yourself to Winston’s Wish by completing the self-referral form below.
 If you are struggling with completing the form, please ask an adult or someone you trust to help you.

-If you’re aged 13 to 15, we will need to speak with you on the phone to make sure you are able to consent to a referral.
+If you are aged 13-15 and wish to consent for yourself, we will need to speak with you on the phone to ensure you are able to give consent.

 If you are aged 12 or under, please ask a parent or trusted adult to complete a referral for you using a different form.
 They can find this referral form here.